sy2002/QNICE-FPGA/doc/int-device.md

 * All of this means also: The "closer" a device is to the "left" (i.e. near to the CPU), the higher is the priority of its interrupts.

-* There is a well-commented reference implementation of the Daisy chain handling in `vhdl/timer.vhd` in the process `fsm_output_decode`.

 Re-useable module `vhdl/daisy_chain.vhd`
 ----------------------------------------